 Here’s how our Sales and Marketing team did it:

 - Step 1: Figure out how many weeks you truly have open for new priorities in the 13-week race.
 What does that mean?
 Each quarter is made up of 13 weeks.
 So, you would think that means you have 13 weeks to get your work done.
 However, not every quarter is created equal.
-Calculate how much time you have left after you take a closer look.
+Calculate how much time you have left after you take a closer look at bandwidth project management.

 - Fact 1: There are 65 workdays in a quarter.